PaddlePaddle/docs/docs/design/phi/design_en.md

 The features are introduced as follows:

 1. The function is named `[FunctionDesc|OpName]InferMeta`
 2. The function form is similar to Kernel, the function parameters are MetaTensor input, Attribute, MetaTensor output in turn, and the return value is empty.
-In principle, there is a one-to-one correspondence between the parameter list of the InferMeta function and its corresponding Kernel function.
+In principle, there is a one-to-one correspondence between the parameter list of the `InferMeta` function and its corresponding `Kernel` function.
 The difference is only the Tensor parameter type.
-The Tensor parameter of the InferMeta function is MetaTensor, and the Tensor parameter of the Kernel function is DenseTensor, SparseTensor, etc.
+The Tensor parameter of the `InferMeta` function is `MetaTensor`, and the Tensor parameter of the `Kernel` function is `DenseTensor`, `SparseTensor`, etc.
-3. For some InferMeta functions that need to distinguish between compile time and execution time, add the MetaConfig parameter at the end.
-There is a bool member is_runtime in config, and the structure is used to facilitate the subsequent expansion of other flag members.
+3. For some `InferMeta` functions that need to distinguish between compile time and execution time, add the `MetaConfig` parameter at the end.
+There is a bool member `is_runtime` in config, and the structure is used to facilitate the subsequent expansion of other flag members.

-The purpose of using MetaTensor is to mask multiple Tensor types, and to be compatible with the original fluid's VarDesc and Variable.
-One op corresponds to one InferMeta function.
-If the type is not masked, the InferMeta function will be overloaded multiple times for different input types.
+The purpose of using `MetaTensor` is to mask multiple Tensor types, and to be compatible with the original fluid's `VarDesc` and `Variable`.
+One op corresponds to one `InferMeta` function.
+If the type is not masked, the `InferMeta` function will be overloaded multiple times for different input types.

-The basic design of MetaTensor is as follows:
+The basic design of `MetaTensor` is as follows:

 ```
 class MetaTensor {